kiranukamath/myblogsite/content/blog/another-perspective-of-learning-fastai-course.md

 I have gone through part1 of course nearly 6times and part2 of course 3 times(currently learning part2).
 All the words like epochs, learning rate, momentum, fit-one-cycle found like these apply to not just to a dataset but also a way of learning fastai course.

-Consider epochs as a number of times you need to watch and learn from fastai course.
+Consider **epochs** as a number of times you need to watch and learn from fastai course.

-Learning rate as a factor to learn the course.
-Discriminate learning rate may be treated as when you start the course you take small steps, and as you feel comfortable you take larger steps and as concept becomes difficult you take small steps.
+**Learning rate** as a factor to learn the course. **Discriminative learning rate** may be treated as when you start the course you take small steps, and as you feel comfortable you take larger steps and as the concept becomes difficult you take small steps.

-Momentum: after you complete the course once, you cover easy concepts of the course faster.
+**Momentum**: after you complete the course once, you cover easy concepts of the course faster.

-fit one cycle as complete course fully once and repeat for required epochs.
+**fit one cycle** as complete course fully once and repeat for required epochs.

-weights may be you understanding with deep learning concepts before you start course either random or zero or even pretrained if you have done other awesome courses.
+**weights** maybe you understanding with deep learning concepts before you start course either random or zero or even pre-trained if you have done other awesome courses.

-As you learn the course you weights gets changed from backpropogation.
+As you learn the course you weights get changed from **backpropagation**.
 As we fully understand the course we get better accuracy.

 Just this is not enough augmentation, dropout is also required to increase your understanding i.e. accuracy.

-dropout can be treated as highly tough or things you dont want to get into in the beginning are drop out in first iteration and after few epoches approch it(even though it is not exactly dropout)
+**dropout** can be treated as highly tough or things you don't want to get into in the beginning are drop out in the first iteration and after few epochs approach it(even though it is not exactly dropout)

-Augmentation can be treated as learning same concepts in lessons on different datasets.
+**Augmentation** can be treated as learning the same concepts in lessons on different datasets.

+I would love to hear feedback, your perspective.
+You can tweet @UKamath7 or comment on kaggle, reddit or medium.